 - Wooden pallets (break them up and place into your green organics bin , Click here for other options)

-- Garden organics (place in your green organics bin)
+- Food and Garden Organics (place in your green organics bin)

-- Domestic recyclables (place in your yellow lidded recycling bin)
+- Co-mingled recycling (place in your yellow lidded recycling bin)

 E-Waste CANNOT be collected as part of your hard waste collection (with exception of City of Norwood Payneham and St Peters and Adelaide Hills Council residents)